First Majestic’s Approach to Responsible Tailings Management

 As part of our voluntary implementation of GISTM requirements, First Majestic ensures that all relevant engineering records for design, construction, operation, maintenance, and closure are maintained accordingly and in alignment with Topic III of GISTM.
 These principles are related to expectations around the design of tailings facilities.

-As of April 2024, First Majestic manages 10 tailing storage facilities (TSFs); 6 filtered tailings storage facilities (FTSFs, also known as "dry stack tailings") and 4 conventional TSFs.
-Currently only 3 of these facilities are active, all of which are FTSFs.
+As of January 2025, First Majestic manages 12 tailing storage facilities (TSFs); 7 filtered tailings storage facilities (FTSFs, also known as "dry stack tailings") and 5 conventional TSFs.
+Currently, only 4 of the facilities are active, 3 are FTSFs and 1 is conventional TSF.

 FTSFs require dewatering of tailings material, resulting in a semi-solid tailings “cake” that can be conveyed or hauled with earthmoving equipment for stacking in compacted, semi-dry facilities.
 FTSFs result in less water used in water-stressed areas and lower tailings storage risk profiles.
 Our current dewatering systems are horizontal belt filters and vertical press filters to recover liquids used in the processing of ore before the dry tailings are transported, placed, and compacted in the FTSF.
 Any fluid that remains in the tailings are collected downstream at the pond storage facility and pumped back to the processing plant for reuse.